akospaska/lifeHelper/README.md

 ## Docker <img src="./.github/ReadMe_src/images/docker.svg" width="20">

-- The production environment use docker images
+- The production environment uses docker images
 - Theese images are size reduced, because of the images has been built by the transpiled javascript code.
 - The images are created automaticly when the code merge has been done to the Master branch.